 Why Coconut is Packed With Benefits for Your Muscles and More

 We all know we need protein to maintain lean muscle mass, even if that’s not as much as bodybuilders eat.
 Plant proteins are easy to come by and your body can use these proteins just as well as it can animal proteins.
 Not only are plant proteins easy to prepare, but they’re also delicious and sustainable.

 Along with popular options like lentils, chickpeas, black beans, soybeans (edamame), peas, chia, hemp, tempeh, quinoa, tofu, and vegan protein powders, we should also be considering adding another food to our plates to pump up our muscles: coconut.
-That’s right – the tropical fruit most of us relate to just an exotic healthy fat source is actually packed with nutrients that improve lean muscle mass and support the overall body.
+That’s right – the tropical fruit most of us relate to as just an exotic healthy fat source is packed with nutrients that improve lean muscle mass and Support the overall body.

 The important thing to remember is that the whole coconut meat is what we’re referring to – not just the oil.
 Coconut oil may come with some benefits, especially when applied topically, but it’s largely still a refined food.
-It’s fine to bake with it occasionally or use in place of butter to coat a griddle pan, but don’t rely on it as a fat source alone.
+It’s fine to bake with it occasionally or use it in place of butter to coat a griddle pan, but don’t rely on it as a fat source alone.
 Opt for whole coconut meat that’s either fresh or dried, which is where most of the nutrients are found.

 Check out the benefits of coconut and why it’s now the new “other white meat”: